The beard has become more than just a choice in facial hair these days, and more of a lifestyle instead.

 There are countless ways to wear your facial hair and each of them requires some TLC on your part, but the results are always worth it.

-Whether you’re brand new to beards or have been a facial hair lover for years, there’s a lot that you can learn here.
+Whether you’re bear brand new to beards or have been a facial hair lover for years, there’s a lot that you can learn in this beard care guide.

-We’ve covered the basics of developing your own beard care routine, the products you need to know about, and how to solve some of the most common problems facial hair has, giving you the lowdown on facial hair that will turn yours into something to be admired.
+We’ve covered the basics of developing your own beard care routine, how to care for your beard, the products you need to know about, and how to solve some of the most common problems facial hair has, giving you the lowdown on facial hair that will turn yours into something to be admired.